folksconsulting/folksconsulting/README.md

 ### Powershell Projects

 **WSUS Management Tasks**
-- **Description:** Powershell script that handles automating WSUS management and optimization tasks.
+- **Description:** PowerShell script that handles automating WSUS management and optimization tasks.
 - **Link:** [WSUS Management Tasks](link_to_repository)

 Feel free to explore these projects to get an idea of what we are aiming for.
 Any project suggestions are more than welcome!
 Let's develop solutions together!